 Yesterday, the GPF through a release said that two men, including the main suspect, have been arrested and are in police custody.
 However, the release continued, “the investigations are being stymied by the non-submission of statements to the police by the GRA officials who so far have shown some reluctance to do so.”

 Hours after the release was sent by the GPF, the GRA in its own release called for a retraction of the statements.
-“The GRA views such statements as wicked, malicious, and atrocious and is calling for a retraction of same and for the police to take swift action to have the …..To continue reading, login or subscribe now.
+“The GRA views such statements as wicked, malicious, and atrocious and is calling for a retraction of same and for the police to take swift action to have the criminal elements brought to justice as the GRA has been working with the police from the night of the incident with an initial report,” the GRA said.